bobleesj/electron-microscopy/src/4D-STEM.md

 4. **Finish**

-    - Retract the detector: Press `Retract` on the Detectris Arina handl panel
+    - Retract the detector: Press `Retract` on the Dectris Arina hand panel
       <img src="img/4D-STEM/4D-STEM-detector-close.jpg" alt="Detector close" width="500">
-    - Open the micfroscope Spectra box
+    - Open the Spectra microscope box
-    - Arina detector and press the button located under the the detector. (with blue light) for 10 seconds.
+    - Press the button located under the Arina detector (with blue light) for 10 seconds.
 It will close and the light will turn off.

 ## FAQs